aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.saving/docsaveoptions/always_compress_metafiles/_index.md

 ## DocSaveOptions.always_compress_metafiles property

-When ``false``, small metafiles are not compressed for performance reason.
+When ``False``, small metafiles are not compressed for performance reason.
-Default value is **true**, all metafiles are compressed regardless of its size.
+Default value is ``True``, all metafiles are compressed regardless of its size.